monpeco/LFS101x/Chapter 4. Graphical Interface/ch4.md

 The File Manager (Files in the case of Ubuntu) will open a window with your Home directory displayed.
 The left panel of the File Manager window holds a list of commonly used directories, such as Computer, Home, Desktop, Documents, Downloads and Trash.

 You can click the Magnifying Glass icon on the top-right of the File Manager window to search for files or directories (folders).

+---

+### Home Directories

+The File Manager lets you access different locations on your computer and the network, including the Home directory, Desktop, Computer, Network, and other attached devices.
+The Browse Network and Connect to Server options access networked and shared devices, such as file servers and printers present on the local network.

+Every user with an account on the system will have a home directory, usually created under /home, and usually named according to the user, such as /home/student.

+By default, files the user saves will be placed in a directory tree starting there.
+Account creation, whether during system installation or at a later time, when a new user is added, also induces default directories to be created under the user's home directory, such as Documents, Desktop, and Downloads.

+In the screenshot shown for CentOS 7, we have chosen the list format and are also showing hidden files (those starting with a period).
+See if you can do the same on your distribution.

+---

+### Viewing Files

+The File Manager allows you to view files and directories in more than one way.

+You can switch between the Icons and List formats, either by clicking the familiar icons in the top bar, or you can press CTRL-1 or CTRL-2 respectively.

+In addition, you can also arrange the files and directories by name, size, type, or modification date for further sorting.
+To do so, click View and select Arrange Items.

+Another useful option is to show hidden files (sometimes imprecisely called system files), which are usually configuration files that are hidden by default and whose name starts with a dot.
+To show hidden files, select Show Hidden Files from the menu or press CTRL-H.

+The file browser provides multiple ways to customize your window view to facilitate easy drag and drop file operations.
+You can also alter the size of the icons by selecting Zoom In and Zoom Out under the View menu.

+The screenshot is taken from openSUSE.